 - Risk management

-Certified Ethical Hacker (CEH) provides Python skills, and (ISC)²’s Certified Information Systems Security Professional (CISSP) can help you gain relevant security skills.
+The Certified Ethical Hacker (CEH) certification provides Python skills, and (ISC)²’s Certified Information Systems Security Professional (CISSP) certification can help you gain relevant security skills.
 Additionally, ISO certifications can build your resume and help establish you as a cybersecurity expert.
 An example is ISO 31000 – Risk Manager.

 You don’t necessarily need a bachelor’s degree or MTech designation in information security to land a great job.
-With the right IT security certifications, you can get one of the best cybersecurity jobs in India.
-In fact, recent CompTIA research indicates that 76% of HR managers support relaxing or eliminating the 4-year degree requirement for job candidates.
+With the right IT security certifications, you can get your dream cybersecurity job in India.
+In fact, recent CompTIA research indicates that 76% of HR managers support relaxing or eliminating the four-year degree requirement for job candidates.

 Best Cybersecurity Jobs in India and Corresponding Salary Information

-Cybersecurity is a good career field in India as the jobs tend to pay well.
-What an IT pro earns as an IT security expert depends on the job role they have.
+Cybersecurity is a great career field in India as the jobs tend to pay well and often yield more than six lakhs per annum, but what an IT pro earns as an IT security expert depends on the job role they have.

-The best cybersecurity jobs in India fall into several categories.
-A few examples include network security, application security, information security and disaster recovery and business continuity.
+Cybersecurity jobs in India fall into several categories.
+A few examples include network security, application security, information security, disaster recovery and business continuity.
 Under each of these categories are different cybersecurity roles.

 Here are some examples of IT security jobs in India, along with each job’s average wage per annum, according to Payscale.com: